CharlieMallon/milestoneThree/testing.md

 22. errors need rendering correctly!
 9. Error Pages need more content - images?
 14. Cant click 'done' on add tasks as it doesn't give a 'done-date' to the database
-18. You cannot click done in edit task
+18. You cannot click done in edit task - patch created and issue with the form validation
+20. Edit and Delete buttons switch there order, pick a consistent order! - now edit then Delete on all tasks and categories

 ### Future features
 12. Boxes should turn red when required sections not filled in